cornelcroi/edge-atlas/posts/application-performance/redirections-management.md

 ---
 title: 'Redirection Management'
-metaDesc: 'Redirections is a common functionality on websites, that could be used to localize content based on country, redirecting past campaign URLs to a landing page, etc...
-Executing redirections at the edge, i.e. on CloudFront level, has the benefit of reducing load on the origin, and making redirections faster..'
+metaDesc: 'Redirections is a common functionality on websites, that could be used to localize content based on country, redirecting past campaign URLs to a landing page, etc...'
 socialImage: static-assets/redirections-lambdaedge.png
 ---
 ## Overview